Boiler Normal Operation Checklist and daily monitoring Guide

 Why Important?

-👉If boiler Low water level happened, due to tube overheating and boiler damage possible.
+If in boiler Low water level happened, due to tube overheating and boiler damage possible.

-🔷 Step 2: Maintain Steam Pressure
+2: Maintain Steam pressure

-▶ Monitor:
+Monitor:

-✔ Steam pressure stable
+✔ Keep steam pressure stable

 ✔ No sudden pressure drop